 stages: - stage: PreDeployment jobs: - job: Code_Validation steps: - script: | docker pull github/super-linter:latest displayName: Pull github/super-linter docker image - script: | docker run \ -e RUN_LOCAL=true \ -e VALIDATE_ARM=true \ -v $(System.DefaultWorkingDirectory):/tmp/lint \ github/super-linter displayName: super-linter validation

-If you want to see the full pipeline, including additional ARM template validation and deployment, check out the YAML file here:
+If you want to see the full pipeline, including additional ARM template validation and deployment steps, check out the YAML file here:

 View Linter Results

 If the linter finds any errors, the step will fail, and the console window will explain the issue.
-In this case
+For example, here are some deliberate errors inserted into the template:

 Microsoft.Storage/storageAccountAPI version is too old